 Research project Establishment of epigenetic landscapes

 Epigenetic patterns of histone modifications contribute to the maintenance of tissue-specific gene expression, but little is known about how such patterns are initially formed during early embryo development.
-We study this process in Drosophila.
+We study this process and how cell type-specific patterns emerge in Drosophila.

-We investigate how the three germlayers mesoderm, neuroectoderm, and dorsal etoderm come to differ in their epigenetic patterns in response to the Dorsal protein morphogen.
-Mutants in the Toll signaling pathway are used to generate embryos consisting of only one of the three germlayers, and genomic methods such as ChIP-seq, CUT&Tag, ATAC-seq, Hi-C, single cell RNA-seq and PRO-seq are applied to follow how histone modifications, chromatin accessibility, chromatin conformation and transcription are established in the different cell types.
+We investigate how the three germlayers mesoderm, neuroectoderm, and dorsal etoderm come to differ in their epigenetic patterns.
+Single cell experiments and mutants in the Toll signaling pathway are used to study different cell types, and genomic methods such as single cell RNA-seq, single cell CUT&Tag, ChIP-seq, ATAC-seq, Hi-C, and PRO-seq are applied to follow how histone modifications, chromatin accessibility, chromatin conformation and transcription are established in the different cell types.
 Our studies address how transcriptional enhancers communicate with promoters, and how the chromatin state influences this communication and transcriptional output.

 Project description